Razkor880/FullBodiedPlugin/README.md

 To shrink the character's head at 3 seconds into the animation, by using the PIE event with FB_HeadShrink as a payload.

+Once established, this pipeline will allow us to begin working on all of the various mesh/expression morphs and transforms that we would like to bake into our animation files.

 FB_HeadShrink is from our new plugin, FB is short for Full Bodied and it is just for testing purposes.
 You will see all about it in AnimationEvents.cpp.

 This is also my first time using GitHub!
 Message me here or on Discord if anything isn't working or if you have any feedback.
 I am planning on eventually opening this to public.